entropyxyz/entropy-docs/docs/basics/quickstart.md

 1. You can leave the **Description** box empty.
 1. Click **Submit new issue**.

 At this point, someone from Entropy will send you some test funds.
-This should happen within a couple of hours, by may be longer.
-Once they've sent the funds to your account, they'll let you know in the issue you created, and close the issue.
+This should happen within a couple of hours, but may be longer.
+Once they've sent the funds to the address you provided they'll let you know, and close the issue.

 :::note
 We're in the very early stages of the testnet.
 We're building an automated faucet to hand out test funds, and we'll update this page when it's ready.